slep2-0/WindowsRootkit/README.md

 3. Hide processes from system entirely (they are still working, just hidden, like they are not there, poof!)

+4. Protect a process, making it so when process terminates, system crashes.
+(Essentially, becoming a part of the system itself.)

 This requires a User-Mode program to interact with the Kernel Mode driver, using IOCTL codes.
 It is in the folder RootkitClient, build it.

 Steps to build: